Comparing Allbirds (BIRD) & Its Peers

 |2.53

-Allbirds currently has a consensus target price of $10.57, suggesting a potential upside of 171.06%.
-As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 34.51%.
-Given Allbirds’ stronger consensus rating and higher possible upside, analysts plainly believe Allbirds is more favorable than its rivals.
+Allbirds currently has a consensus price target of $10.57, indicating a potential upside of 154.73%.
+As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 24.65%.
+Given Allbirds’ stronger consensus rating and higher probable upside, equities research analysts clearly believe Allbirds is more favorable than its competitors.

 |Gross Revenue